-Internet and email responsibility: Visit the UNM Learn course website regularly to stay up to date with readings and assignments.
+Internet and email responsibility: It is expected that you visit the UNM Learn course website regularly to stay up to date with readings and assignments.
 Check your UNM email account, as the instructor will use this account to keep in touch regarding course requirements, field trips or other updates.
 If you regularly use another email address, forward your UNM mail to that account.
 As a courtesy to the instructor, please observe proper netiquette.
-Instructor responses to student emails can be expected within 24-48 hours of receipt.
+Instructor responses to student emails can be expected within 48 hours of receipt.